History

 Covenant Begins (1981)

-On a bright March morning in 1981, Covenant Christian School opened its doors in a farmhouse in Reddish.
-Three children began their first lesson, the fruit of the prayers of six families.
+In 1981, Covenant Christian School opened its doors in a farmhouse in Reddish and the first three children began their first lesson, the fruit of the prayers of six families.

-From the start, Covenant was to be distinctively Christian—biblical truth woven into every subject, a curriculum shaped like a happy home, and children loved for who God made them to be.
+Covenant was to be distinctively Christian—Biblical truth woven into every subject across the curriculum in an environment mirroring a happy home, with children loved for who God made them to be.

 As more families joined, the school quickly outgrew its farmhouse beginnings.
 In 1985, Covenant moved to its current home in Heaton Moor.
-Over the years, there were many iterations and changes, but the school held firmly to its Christ-centred foundations—without sacrificing academic excellence, including excellent GCSE results.
+The school held firmly to its Christ-centred foundations, without sacrificing academic excellence, including excellent GCSE results.

-For three decades, Roger and Ruth led Covenant from their own home, overcoming challenges and building a strong, joyful learning community.
-God called Ruth home to Himself in 2011, but the school remained in His care.
+For three decades, Roger and Ruth led Covenant from their own home, and built a strong, joyful learning community.
+God called Ruth home in 2011.

 Legacy and Future

-From its humble beginnings, Covenant has nurtured children who have gone on to become agriculturalists, artists, doctors, engineers, missionaries, parents, pastors, and more.
-Many staff, and parents too, have poured themselves into this work as a labour of love.
-Since its founding, over 240 children—each one made in the image of God—have passed through its doors.
+From its humble beginnings, Covenant has nurtured children who have gone on to become agriculturalists, artists, doctors, engineers, missionaries, musicians, parents, pastors, and more.

 Covenant continues to grow and adapt, but the heart remains the same: a school committed to Christ-centred relationships, a Christ-centred curriculum, Christ-centred aspirations, and a Christ-centred partnership.